Extension Logo

 Poor self-esteem

 Some children might suffer from poor self-esteem following divorce.
-This is especially true if one parent abandons, or nearly abandons, them.
+This is especially true if one parent abandons, or nearly abandons them.
 A child might think, “Dad doesn’t love me, so how can anyone else love me?”
 Keep these things in mind in your dealings with your children.

 Regressive behavior

-Following divorce or a parent’s remarriage, some children might revert to problem behaviors they had when they were younger.
+Following a divorce or a parent’s remarriage, some children might revert to problem behaviors they had when they were younger.
 These include bed-wetting and thumb-sucking.
 These kinds of regressive behaviors usually disappear on their own.
 But if they don’t, seek professional help for your children.

 Love, patience, and know-how are key to addressing children's problem behaviors after divorce.
 Listen to your children.
 Show affection.
 Get information and, if necessary, consult professionals.
 Together, you can overcome problems and create a happy, healthy stepfamily.

-Reviewed in 2012
+Reviewed in 2023

 Page survey

-© 2023 Regents of the University of Minnesota.
+© 2024 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.